ThunderLord956/Infiniboard/README.md

 # Infiniboard

-Docker container of a collaborative whiteboard with infinite dimensions
+Docker container of a collaborative whiteboard with infinite dimensions.